mhdirkse/counting-language/README.md

 # Usage instructions

+## Installation

+For every release, an execuable .jar file is uploaded that can be executed with Java 8.
+To use it, please do the following:

+* Download the executable and put it in some directory, the work directory.
+* Change directory to the working directory.
+* Make a test input file, for `example.txt` in the work directory.
+* Fill `example.txt` with the test `print 5+3;`.
+* Run the following command: `java -jar &lt;name of executable&gt; example.txt`.
+This works both on Windows and on Linux, provided that the Java executable is on your path.

+## Building the source code

 * You need Java 8 and Maven 3.6.
 * Clone counting-language, codegen and utils.
 * Choose the version of counting-language that you want to build.
 I recommend using the latest tagged version.